-Applicable audits of Issuing CAs shall be performed by a Qualified Auditor.
-A Qualified Auditor means a natural person, Legal Entity, or group of natural persons or Legal Entities that collectively possess the following qualifications and skills:
+The CA's audit shall be performed by a Qualified Auditor.
+A Qualified Auditor means a Natural Person, Legal Entity, or group of Natural Persons or Legal Entities that collectively possess the following qualifications and skills:

-- Independence from the subject of the audit; - The ability to conduct an audit that addresses the criteria specified in an Eligible Audit Scheme such as stipulated in section 8.0 of this document; - Employs individuals who have proficiency in examining Public Key Infrastructure technology, information security tools and techniques, information technology and security auditing, and the third-party attestation function; - Certified, accredited, licensed, or otherwise assessed as meeting the qualification requirements of auditors under the audit scheme;
+- 1. Independence from the subject of the audit; - 2.
+The ability to conduct an audit that addresses the criteria specified in an Eligible Audit Scheme (see Section 8.4); - 3.
+Employs individuals who have proficiency in examining Public Key Infrastructure technology, information security tools and techniques, information technology and security auditing, and the third-party attestation function;